Skip to content

 In-app help button in the top bar

-In-app help panel expanded showing links to documentation and support resources
+In-app help panel expanded

 The Effect Player is the control bar at the bottom of the SignalRGB window.
 It lets you manage playback of your lighting effects without leaving any page.